 Clayton Foundation Laboratories for Peptide Biology

-Han discovered that the mutation of one gene, that can make neurons excitable, leads to autism spectrum disorder by decreasing balance between excitatory and inhibitory signals in the brain.
+Han discovered that the mutation of a gene that can make neurons excitable leads to autism spectrum disorder by decreasing the balance between excitatory and inhibitory signals in the brain.

-Han found a neural circuit that contains neurons expressing the neuropeptide calcitonin gene-related peptide (first discovered by Salk’s Ronald Evans), which mediates emotional and motivational aspects of pain from the periphery to the brain.
+Han found a neural circuit that contains neurons expressing the neuropeptide calcitonin gene-related peptide (discovered by Salk’s Ronald Evans), which mediates emotional and motivational aspects of pain from the periphery to the brain.

 BS, Genetic Engineering, Kyungpook National University, Korea

-MS, Neuroscience, Pohang University of Science and Technology (POSTECH), Korea
+MS, Neuroscience, Pohang University of Science and Technology, Korea

 PhD, Neurobiology & Behavior, University of Washington, Seattle